unist-analytics/monitoring/README.md

 Just repeat step 5 by passing any *.R file as argument with full path and it will execute as expected.

-In my case: Rscript E:\opencode\CBR_code.R and hit ENTER
+In my case: Rscript E:\opencode\CBR_code.R and hit ENTER.